BitShares (BTS) Price Hits $0.0100 on Top Exchanges

-BitShares (BTS) traded 0.6% higher against the U.S. dollar during the one day period ending at 12:00 PM E.T. on August 13th.
-One BitShares coin can currently be bought for about $0.0100 or 0.00000034 BTC on cryptocurrency exchanges.
-BitShares has a total market cap of $29.92 million and approximately $414,351.88 worth of BitShares was traded on exchanges in the last 24 hours.
-In the last seven days, BitShares has traded up 1.3% against the U.S. dollar.
+BitShares (BTS) traded 0.3% higher against the U.S. dollar during the 24 hour period ending at 16:00 PM ET on August 13th.
+One BitShares coin can currently be purchased for about $0.0100 or 0.00000034 BTC on major cryptocurrency exchanges.
+Over the last week, BitShares has traded up 2% against the U.S. dollar.
+BitShares has a market capitalization of $29.95 million and approximately $442,848.23 worth of BitShares was traded on exchanges in the last 24 hours.

 - GXChain (GXC) traded up 0.1% against the dollar and now trades at $0.31 or 0.00001041 BTC.